 - Action Girl: Diana and Helen.
 Unlike their predecessors, they can transform into metal heroines just like their male counterpart.

-- Big Bad: Guardian Deity Wahrer Or is it?
+- Big Bad: Guardian Deity Waller Or is it?

 - Finishing Move: Arc Impulse, a series of slashes with the Twin Blade usually preceded with a thrust that elongates one of the blades and impales the opponent.